 The discussed principles are the foundational basis of ecological engineering.
-Ecological engineering projects should have a design that maximizes energy signature, encourages the use of preadapted species to promote a successful design, and most importantly takes advantage of the self-organization properties of natural systems.
-In the following section, I will further break down each principle and provide real-life studies to further illustrate each point.
+Ecological engineering projects should have? a design that maximizes energy signature, encourages the use of preadapted species to promote a successful design, and most importantly takes advantage of the self-organization properties of natural systems - flip order to match order you presented them in.
+In the following section, I will further break down??
+What does this mean - more detail? each principle and provide real-life studies to further illustrate each point.

 Ecological design principles

-The following section aims to break down the three main principles discussed into 19 guiding principles that best attempt to represent 60 years of ecological probing.
-I have attempted to the best of my ability to categorize each of these 19 principles into the three main categories discussed above (Table 1).
+The following section aims to break down the three main principles discussed into 19 guiding principles that represent 60 years of ecological probing? ewww.
+Each of these 19 principles have been sorted into the three main categories discussed above (Table 1).
 Principles are mostly adapted from Mitsch and Jørgensen (2004) and Todd and Todd (1994).
 Real-life examples are provided to demonstrate some of these principles.

 Ecosystem structure and function are determined by the forcing function of the system.

 Anthropogenic forcing functions can determine the overall trajectory of the ecosystem.
 Forcing functions can be defined as forces that may interact with the various biotic and abiotic components of a system that originate outside of that system and are not under its control (Bradbury and Young 1981).
-For example, the structure of a coral reef can be a direct consequence of the forcing function: wave energy
+For example, the structure of a coral reef can be a direct consequence of the forcing function: wave energy (citations…… ) Not enough detail here.
+Explain how wave energy structures corals.
+With citations.

+I like the logical structure rule 7 of the ten simple rules - identify a structure and use it - good you have done this here - just make it more novel and critical thinking…

 Energy inputs to the ecosystem and available storage of matter are limited.

-The dominant energy form of a system should be solar energy.
-Any form of energy trying to imitate solar energy in any or another (i.e. fossil fuels) is simply unsustainable.
-This is related to the notion of conservation of mass and energy: energy cannot be created nor destroyed, instead only converted between one form and another.
+The dominant energy form of a system should be?? solar energy when measuring?
+Designing?
+Planning? .
+Any form of energy trying to imitate solar energy in any or another (i.e. fossil fuels) is simply unsustainable (citations) what about wind?.
+This is related to the notion of conservation of mass and energy??: energy cannot be created nor destroyed, instead only converted between one form and another.??
+Example???
+Solar farms in deserts - thought you were going to give a real example for each - solar versus oil in Carrizo with citations?
+And novelty, critical thinking…

 Ecosystems are open and dissipative systems.

 Ecosystems obey the laws of thermodynamic.
 Because the entropy or disorder in a system is always increasing, ecosystems rely on a steady input of energy from outside to carry out functions needed for maintenance and survival.
+Same - this is not what you said you will do here in this section and how does it relate to the energy emergy stuff…

 Attention to the limited number of factors is most strategic at preventing pollution or restoring ecosystems.

 Ecological homeostasis can depend upon many factors; though, one is usually the most limiting.
 Ecosystem restoration should focus on the most appropriate limiting factor.
 For example, for lake restoration, it might be the availability of nutrients such as phosphorous or nitrogen (Correll 1999; Rabalais 2002).
+Same….
+More detail

 Ecosystems have some homeostatic capability that results in smoothing out and depressing effects of strongly variable inputs.

 Just like in living organisms, ecosystems have ecological buffering capacities.
 For instance, forests can moderate environmental conditions like microclimate (Asbjornsen et al. 2004).
 However, buffering capacities have a threshold that environmental managers need to respect, otherwise the system may suffer greatly and even collapse.
+Same.. example worked out a bit please.
+Novelty too.
+Citations…

 Match recycling pathways to the rates of the ecosystem to reduce the effect of population.